observatorium/observatorium/docs/proposals/20201019-prometheus-rules-in-observatorium-api.md

   * `<JIRA, GH Issues>`

 * **Other docs:**
-  * `<Links…>`
+  *  Original [Prometheus Rules in Observatorium API design doc](https://docs.google.com/document/d/1F9Cw6I4qFs__0Dcm19xvxJqRBCAGQBBggYg_PQSV_-g/edit#heading=h.cp0jmcyfj3) (internal Red Hat link)

 ## TL;DR

-We propose implementing a multi-tenant API that allows users to create, read, update and delete Prometheus alerting and recording rules.
+We propose implementing a multi-tenant API that allows users to create, read, update and delete Prometheus recording rules.

 ## Why

-The single biggest source of frustration from internal Red Hat users of Observatorium right now is the time it takes for changes to their rules to appear in our production infrastructure.
+The single biggest source of frustration from internal Red Hat users of Observatorium right now is the time it takes for changes to their recording rules to appear in our production infrastructure.

 ### Pitfalls of the current solution

 #### Implicit deploy cycle dependency

-Currently, the only method of modifying Prometheus rules in Observatorium is via the jsonnet definition in our repository.
+Currently, the only method of modifying Prometheus recording rules in Observatorium is via the jsonnet definition in our repository.
 This implicitly ties an update of the rule configuration to a rollout of the entire infrastructure.
 This implicitly ties the deploy-cycle of Prometheus rules to the deploy-cycle of Observatorium itself.
 If a new set of rules needs to be deployed, our team is required to roll-out our production infrastructure.

 As the number of tenants we support and users we serve increases, the team responsible for the Observatorium installation is required to roll out production more frequently in order to satisfy user requests.
 This becomes an increasing impediment to user experience as the size of Observatorium increases.